- Is it just another diet that classifies foods as “good” or “bad”?

 - Organic, unrefined foods such as plenty of produce, beans and whole grains (brown rice, whole grain breads, etc.)

 - Grass-fed beef and other meats, pastured chickens and products that come from them (milk, cheese, eggs)

 - Wild or sustainably-farmed fish

-- The importance of eating plenty of produce, using animal foods and starches almost as a condiment to our meals
+- Eating plenty of produce, using animal foods and starches in smaller amounts.

 Why Eat Clean?